4ms/stm32mp2-baremetal/gpu/README.md

    DMAs a command buffer from memory.
 We feed it a trivial NOP+END stream, proving the GPU can master the bus and fetch from DDR.

 6. **Fill a buffer**: the actual "basic 2D operation".
+This GPU has no 2D pipe, and -- despite its own feature registers claiming otherwise -- **no BLT engine** either (the authoritative feature list is the hardware database entry ST upstreamed to Linux: `etnaviv_hwdb.c`, customer_id 0x15;
-This GPU generation has no separate 2D blitter; 2D-style operations (clears, copies, mipmap generation) are done by the **BLT engine**.
-We build a command stream that programs a solid-color clear of a 64x64 RGBA8888 image in DDR, make the FE wait on a semaphore until the BLT engine finishes, then verify every pixel with the CPU.
+   writing the nonexistent BLT registers wedges the FE with no fault).
+Fills and blits on this core go through the **RS ("resolve") engine**, the same path Mesa uses for clears here.
+We build a command stream that programs a solid-color RS fill of a 64x64 RGBA8888 image in DDR, stall the FE on the PE pipeline, flush the color cache, then verify every pixel with the CPU.
+   Note the RS runs behind the GPU's MMU: the memory-touching engines do not work with the MMU in bypass, so the example first builds an identity mapping of DDR and enables the MMU through the secure bank (`gpu_mmu_enable()`, mirroring `etnaviv_iommuv2_restore_sec()`).

 Expected output ends with: